wolfSSL/documentation/wolfBoot/src/chapter03.md

 options in your configuration.
 This enables a PKCS11 accessible from NS domain via non-secure callables (NSC).

-The example configuration for this scenario is available in [/config/examples/stm32u5-wolfcrypt-tz.config](/config/examples/stm32u5-wolfcrypt-tz.config).
+The example configuration for this scenario is available in `/config/examples/stm32u5-wolfcrypt-tz.config`.

-For more information, see [/docs/STM32-TZ.md](/docs/STM32-TZ.md).
+For more information, see [Appendix L](appendix12.md).

 ### Scenario 3: TrustZone Disabled (DUAL BANK mode)